She's The Boss! Taapsee Pannu Shuts Down A Troll Who Tried To SLUT SHAME Her For Wearing A Bikini!

 Trollers Gone Wild

-It's ridiculous to see trollers spreading hate and other form of non sense on social media.
+It's ridiculous to see trollers spreading hate and other forms of nonsense on social media.

 Be A Good Troll

-It's one thing to post funny things and make everyone chuckle, but it's totally another thing to post hate and unwanted stuffs.
+It's one thing to post funny things and make everyone chuckle, but it's totally another thing to post hate and unwanted stuff.

 Not So Daring, After All!

-If everone reverts to these sick trolls the way Taapsee Pannu did, they'll think twice to even post something in the future.
+If everyone reverts to these sick trolls the way Taapsee Pannu did, they'll think twice about even posting something in the future.

 Jacqueline Fernandez